-She met a man on a dating website who has two children and they are very happy.
-She said she’s not sure what’s going to happen, but right now, she’s just enjoying feeling loved and happy.
+She met a man on a dating website who has two children and they are very happy right now.
+She said she’s not sure what’s going to happen and doesn’t really think about it so much.
+She’s just enjoying feeling loved and happy.

-But let me clarify, that it isn’t luck when it comes to finding happiness after divorce.
-The men and women I meet with a story like this are those who make good, selfless choices.
+What I mean by “work on themselves” is, it isn’t luck when it comes to finding happiness after divorce.
+The men and women I meet with a story like my friend’s are those who make good, selfless choices.
 Those who focus on their children, their career, and who do positive things to heal from their divorce.
-Instead of drinking, they workout, instead of playing the victim, they focus on fixing the problems they can control, and instead of wallowing in in sorrow and self-pity, they get off their butts and accept their new role.
-They get strong.
-They go out and make things happen to grab the life they want.

-From all of those choices comes self-confidence, self-love and yes, eventually LOVE.
+From all of these really good choices comes self-confidence, self-love and yes, eventually LOVE.

 This girl reminds me of Cinderella, but the difference is, she was her own fairy Godmother.
 Happiness after divorce is PROBABLE for you, too!